 Vanderkloof was built to house the people building the Vanderkloof Dam.
 Today, it is a flourishing holiday resort.
-Visitors can enjoy waterskiing, boardsailing, boating and swimming, or visit the Eskom Hydroelectric Power Station situated within the dam's wall.
+Visitors can enjoy waterskiing, boardsailing, boating and swimming, or visit the Eskom Hydroelectric Power Station within the dam's wall.
+The rare riverine rabbit is found in the Victoria West Nature Reserve.